ste616/atca-rapid-response-api/python/docs/reference.md

 This parameter needs to be filled with a string representation of your schedule file.
 This is easily achieved from the result of the `toString()` method of the [CABB Scheduler API](https://github.com/ste616/cabb-schedule-api).

+##### scheduleFile

+*This is a required property, although you may choose to specify `schedule` instead.* (**String**)

+This parameter needs to be filled with the name of readable file that contains your CABB schedule.
+The library will read in the file, and automatically fill the `schedule` parameter with the string version of the schedule.

+##### serverName

+*This is an optional parameter, and we recommend you not specify it.* (**String**)

+This parameter specifies the name of the web server to send your over-ride request to.
+By default, this is set to the correct web server for the ATCA rapid response service, so there is no need to specify anything different.

+##### serverProtocol

+*This is an optional parameter, and we recommend you not specify it.* (**String**)

+This parameter specifies the protocol to use when sending your over-ride request.
+By default, this is set to `https://`, and we recommend that you leave this as is.

+##### test

+*This is an optional parameter.* (**Boolean**)

+If set to `True`, the request will treated as a test and will actually be able to be allocated any telescope time.

+##### usePreviousFrequencies

+*This is an optional parameter.* (**Boolean**)

+Although you must specify frequencies in your schedule, you can tell the service to replace those frequencies by those configured on the ATCA at the time your schedule starts.
+To do this, set this parameter to `True`.
+Your request is conditional though, as the service will not change your schedule's frequencies if:
+* the band configured at start time is either 7mm or 3mm (ie. the frequency is greater than 30000 MHz),
+* the configuration at start time is split between any two bands,
+* the configuration is not deemed to be reliable, which occurs if the project C999 is currently observing, or was the last project that was observed.